-According to the percentage of staff who have responded to the online survey, MEASUREMENT, ANALYSIS, AND KNOWLEDGE MANAGEMENT received a ranking of 4.2, which is alightly above the "FREQUENTLY" mark.
-The staff agreed the most with questions 4a.
-I know how to measure the quality of my work., 4b I know how to analyze (review) the quality of my work to see if changes are needed., and 4c I use these analyses for making decisions about my work.
-Whereas the staff least agreed with items 4e.
-I get all of the important information I need to do my work and 4f.
+According to the percentage of staff who have responded to the online survey, MEASUREMENT, ANALYSIS, AND KNOWLEDGE MANAGEMENT received a ranking of 4.3, which is slightly above the "AGREE" mark.
+The staff agreed the most with question 4a.
+I know how to measure the quality of my work.
+Whereas the staff least agreed with item 4f.
 I get the information I need to know about how my organization is doing.